 We are intentionally working to build a donor network of families, educators, and community that is socio-economically, racially, culturally, and linguistically inclusive and that shares a positive, solutions- and results-oriented vision for improving Oakland public schools.
 Dozens of district and charter parents and teachers make monthly contributions as sustaining members of Great Oakland Public Schools.

 We welcome the contributions of individuals and organizations that share our values and vision of an Oakland where all children receive the schooling and support they need to live successful, fulfilling lives.
 Click here to review the campaign finance filings of GO's political action committee - Families and Educators for Public Education.

 Great Oakland Public Schools Leadership Center 501(c)(3) is funded primarily by local foundations.
 Click here for a list of the Leadership Center's foundation support.

 Partner organizations are essential to our work.

-We are partnering with Youth Together, Education Trust-West, SEIU Local 1021, Youth UpRising, Oakland Community Organizations (OCO), and Lawyers' Committee for Civil Rights to produce a study about effective teaching policy in Oakland.
+We have partnered with Youth Together, Education Trust-West, SEIU Local 1021, Youth UpRising, Oakland Community Organizations (OCO), and Lawyers' Committee for Civil Rights to produce a study about effective teaching policy in Oakland.